wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 # show_size # optional - size of show name 2-5.
 Default is 2.
 Set longer names to lower values
 # header_image: "header.jpg" # optional custom background image, relative to current page
 ---
 *Presented by* Word of Warning

 ### Saturday 1 October 2016, 12noon-10pm.
 FREE
-**Manchester's manic micro-marathon of the bizarre + the beautiful is legally allowed to drive this autumn!**
+**Manchester's manic micro-marathon of the bizarre + the beautiful returns for its 17th year in a non-stop day-long performance takeover.**

-Our seventeenth annual performance lucky-dip is your chance to sample the different — all for free, with participating artists announced mid-September.
+Our annual performance lucky-dip is your chance to sample the different — all for free, with participating artists announced mid-September.

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).

-#### Venue + Booking Details for Daytime (*tbc*)
+#### Venue + Booking Details
-Date: Saturday 1 October 2016, 12noon-??pm
+Date: Saturday 1 October 2016, 12noon-10pm
-Venue: Hulme Library, Stretford Road, Manchester, M15 5FQ
+[Venue: Z-arts (incl.
+STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE no booking required, come + go as you please.
 *N.B.
 Some limited capacity shows may have sign-up sheets on the day, others may operate on a first come, first served basis.*

-#### Venue + Booking Details for Evening
-Date: Saturday 1 October 2016, ??-10pm
-[Venue: Z-arts (incl STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: FREE no booking required, come + go as you please.
-*N.B.
-Some limited capacity shows may have sign-up sheets on the day, others may operate on a first come, first served basis.*
 Venue (Z-arts) Tel: 0161 232 6089

 #### What people have said about Emergency
+>• *Great to have such exciting off beat talent.*<br>• *…genuinely amazing that this is still going giving new/different acts a platform to work from.*<br>• *Really important event for NW artists — safe space to experiment.
+Unlocks hidden gems*<br>• *I was thoroughly disappointed.
+What a waste of my time and petrol.
+I enjoy the arts with a passion but yesterday was a terrible waste of time and money.
+I thought the organisation was poor.
+I thought the demolition project was OK but what was the woman under the sheep fleece supposed to be doing?
+I found the experience quite disturbing.*<br>[Audience Feedback from 2015](/archive/2015-emergency)
 Emergency 2015 was a [Guardian top theatre ticket](http://www.theguardian.com/stage/theatreblog/2015/sep/28/romola-garai-fun-palaces-pomona-theatre-top-tickets).

 #### Access Information